dtsagile/DTS.DbDescriptionUpdater/README.md

 DTS.DbDescriptionUpdater
 ========================

 Database documentation tool for CodeFirst development.
-Addes MS_Descriptions to tables and columns.
+Adds MS_Descriptions to tables and columns.
 <h1>Install</h1>
 <p>Add reference to the DLL.</p>